 Low #4) Growing it out

 This is undoubtedly the worst part of the whole pixie cut experience.
 If you’re trying to get back to the #longhairdontcare way of life, or you’ve just left it a little too long between trims; prepare yourself.
-The sideburns and the mullet are real when growing out a pixie cut.
+The sideburns and the mullet are real when growing your hair throughout the long pixie cut phase.
 At some point, you'll feel so intensely ugly that you'll want to get your hair pixi-fied again – stay strong!
 I promise it’ll get better.
 My advice to you is to make sure you stock up on bobby pins and all kinds of hair claws and clips.
 You’ll experiment with your hair more at this point than you probably ever will in your life.

 Good hair day?
 Lol.
 You won’t have one of those for months.

 Alas, at least there’s one thing we can all unanimously agree on, no matter the hairstyle: the salon mirrors make us all feel the ugliest we’ve ever felt. shivers